Custom Home and Remodeling Blog

 5. Awning And Hopper Windows

 An awning window is hinged at the top and opens out from the bottom with a crank handle.
 A hopper window has hinges at the bottom and opens out from the top.
-These types of windows are often installed above, below or alongside another type of window for added ventilation.
+These types of windows are often installed above, below, or alongside a fixed window for added ventilation.

 Top 6 Styles of Windows For Homes - 6